ymunemasa/data-tutorials/tutorials/hdp/hdp-2.5/refine-and-visualize-server-log-data/tutorial-1.md

 ---
-title: How to Refine and Visualize Server Log Data
+title: Refine and Visualize Server Log Data
 tutorial-id: 200
 platform: hdp-2.5.0
 tags: [nifi, spark, zeppelin]
 ---

+# Refine and Visualize Server Log Data

 ## Introduction

 In the previous lab, you learned how to use Nifi, Hive and Zeppelin to analyze server logs.
 In this lab, you will explore Apache Spark to analyze the server logs.
 Using Spark, we can enhance the power of the log data which come from web servers, files and even user generated data.

-## In this tutorial, learn how to:
+### In this tutorial, learn how to:

 * Stream server logs and and preparation of data into Hadoop with Hortonworks Dataflow powered by Apache NiFi
 * Use [PySpark](https://spark.apache.org/docs/1.6.2/api/python/pyspark.sql.html) to clean the data